omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 MSSQL Server also includes robust security features, such as transparent data encryption, dynamic data masking, and advanced threat protection, making it a trusted choice for handling sensitive data.
 It supports a wide range of data types, including spatial and XML data, and offers powerful indexing and query optimization techniques to ensure efficient data retrieval and processing.

-SQL Server’s integration with Visual Studio and other Microsoft development tools helps to streamline the development process.
+SQL Server's integration with Visual Studio and other Microsoft development tools helps to streamline the development process.

 #### SQLite

 SQLite is a self-contained, serverless, and zero-configuration database engine known for its simplicity and ease of use.
 It is lightweight and efficient, making it perfect for small to medium-sized applications, mobile apps, desktop applications, and prototyping.
 SQLite is embedded within the application, eliminating the need for a separate database server, which simplifies deployment and maintenance.
 Its single-disk file format makes it highly portable across various operating systems and platforms.
-SQLite’s efficient memory and disk usage allow it to perform well even on devices with limited resources, such as IoT devices and embedded systems.
+SQLite's efficient memory and disk usage allow it to perform well even on devices with limited resources, such as IoT devices and embedded systems.

 This makes SQLite an excellent choice for applications where simplicity, reliability, and low overhead are essential.

 ### NoSQL Databases

 On the other hand, NoSQL databases allow for more flexibility by removing the need for a fixed schema and structure to your data.
-Each solution presented here covers a different type of unstructured database, and it’s up to you to decide if that focus actually makes sense for your business logic or not.
+Each solution presented here covers a different type of unstructured database, and it's up to you to decide if that focus actually makes sense for your business logic or not.

 #### MongoDB